catcherdong/C_Plus/readme.md

-This is a project of pratice of C++
+This is a project praticing of C++